runtipi/runtipi-appstore/apps/nextgba/metadata/description.md

 > 💡 NextGBA is built with next js, emulator js and shadcn/ui!

-Have you ever wanted to play your favorite gameboy games in a self hosted web app that can save the game state and not be complicated to run?
-NextGBA is your friend here!
-With NextGBA you can spin it up very fast with a docker compose file or through [runtipi](https://github.com/runtipi/runtipi).
-It has a very simple ui with all the features you could ever need since its based on the very famous project [emulator js](https://emulatorjs.org/), including support for controllers and game states through the ui!
+Have you ever wanted to play your favorite Gameboy games in a self-hosted web app?
+A web app that can save the game state and is not complicated to run?
+NextGBA is your solution!
+With NextGBA, you can quickly spin it up using a Docker Compose file or through [runtipi](https://github.com/runtipi/runtipi).
+It features a very simple UI, based on the renowned project [Emulator.js](https://emulatorjs.org/), with all the features you could ever need.
+This includes support for controllers and game states directly through the UI!

 ![Preview](https://raw.githubusercontent.com/meienberger/nextgba/main/screenshots/screenshot_main.png)